Tookmund/ATtime/README.md

-# ampertime
+# Ampertime
 A more sensible variation on Swatch Internet Time

-Basically just Internet Time but based on UTC
+Basically the same but based on UTC

+Represented with a & as in &800 instead of @